 Your periodontal (gum) tissues are equally as important to your oral health and smile as your teeth.
-That is why we here at McDonald Dental specialize in the prevention, diagnosis, and treatment of periodontal disease.
+That is why we here at Kevin Nail, DDS Family & Cosmetic Dentistry specialize in the prevention, diagnosis, and treatment of periodontal disease.
 Periodontal disease is not only one of the most common oral health problems, but it is also the leading cause of tooth loss in the United States.

 Periodontal, or gum disease, is an infection that occurs due to your body’s immune response to the harmful bacteria in your mouth.
 This bacteria is usually found in plaque, the sticky biofilm that constantly forms on and around your teeth.

 When plaque and tartar (calcified plaque) are allowed to build up, your immune system produces toxins designed to kill off the bacteria.
 Unfortunately, these toxins affect your healthy tissues as well, ultimately causing the infection we refer to as “periodontal disease.”
 As periodontal disease progresses, the infection will spread from your gums to the connective ligaments and underlying bone that support your teeth.